-1.Horizontal Slat Fence DIY
+1. Horizontal Slat Fence DIY

-To build a modern horizontal slat fence, ideas start with pressure-treated lumber for durability.
+To build a modern horizontal slat fence, the ideas start with pressure-treated lumber for durability.
 You’ll need 1×6 or 1×4 boards for the slats, 4×4 posts for support, and concrete for securing the posts.
 Begin by digging post holes at least 2 feet deep, then set the posts in concrete.

 Once the posts are secure, measure and attach the slats horizontally, leaving even gaps between each for a clean look.
 Use a level to ensure everything is straight.
 For a polished finish.
 Staining or sealing the wood to enhance its natural color and protect it from the elements.

-2.Short Horizontal Fence on Deck
+2. Short Horizontal Fence on Deck

 For a short horizontal fence on your deck, use durable materials like cedar or composite wood.
 These materials not only enhance aesthetics but also resist weather and insects.
 Paint or stain the fence in a colour that complements your deck’s finish for a cohesive look.